CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### CLI Commands/Controller class:

 #### Controller
+The main class of the program.
+Manages user input, scheduling, adds filters, and negotiates output.

 #### CommandLineInterface
-Main class for the project, prompts user to input each of their classes, then uses the Scheduler class to create a schedule and outputs details about each course as well as a basic schedule.
+The UI of the program.
+Prompts user to input each of their classes/filters, then provides an appropriate schedule that may be exported as an .ics.

 ### Potential Additions for Future Phases: